new chums view guide

 In the winter months, the sun rises perpendicular to the beach and would create really nice first light on the bay.
 We think this would make for an incredible shot with the drone (but haven’t tried it yet).

 cj photography tips

-Over the summer months, the sun sets over the beach.
+In the middle half of the year (April to September), the sun sets over the beach.
 It disappears behind the tree-line/hills before the actual sunset, allowing the possibility for a sun-star.
 Use a high aperture to accentuate the sunstar (we usually start around f16), and then wait for the sun to be partially blocked by the trees.
 If you are aiming to get a sun-star, you will need to arrive earlier.

 You can use ND filters to push the exposure time above 1 second and create smooth blue water (hopefully with some sunset colours reflected in it!).

 If you have a smart phone or GoPro, set this up at the start and get an awesome Timelapse of the sun setting over the beach.

 In addition to the usuals (camera gear, suitable clothing, water and food, first aid, etc. we found the following items useful for New Chums: